Contents:

 | step G | ||||

 As seen in the step D extract, each of tiles 31, 32, and 33 has two corners filled in, while tile 34 has all three.
 Because tile 34 is thus distinguished from the other three, we recommend that this treatment be declared canonical.
-Not every polyhex has a valid counterpart as a tile in the IQH puzzle; this is because of the placement of studs on the playing board.
+As discussed in §4 below, not every polyhex has a valid correspondent as a tile in the IQH puzzle; this is because of the placement of studs on the playing board.
 But if a polyhex does have a corresponding canonical tile, there is only one.

 Figure 3b shows the effect of canonizing (short for "canonicalizing") all the factory tiles.
 Opinions will vary as to whether this is an improvement, but in any case the underlying polyhex structure is less conspicuous.